Cyace84/tip4/docs/usage/burningNft.md

 <div class="deployToken">

-This section involves the tutorial on burning the non-fungible tokens.
-This operations is performed by draining all of the gas tokens in  he nft contract, this way the nft contract won;t have the enough gas tokens to pay for the storage fees that the TVM based blockchains receives for storing the data.
+In this section, we will learn how to use the  `Index`  contract to perform the burning operation on non-fungible tokens (NFTs).
+Burning an NFT involves draining all of the gas tokens in the NFT contract, which renders it unable to pay for storage fees on TVM-based blockchains.

-The total supply amount in the collection contract is updated after the nft is destroyed by a callback function that calls the relevant function on the collection contract that reduces the total supply by one.
+After the NFT is destroyed, the total supply amount in the collection contract is updated.
+This is achieved through a callback function that calls the relevant function on the collection contract, reducing the total supply by one.

 ::: tip
-As we saud earlier the index contracts will get destroyed when the nft contracts get burnt.
-Please notice that this operation is not handled by the nft or the collection contract or even by the user.
-The index contracts will get freezed after sometimes when the their balance gets negative because of the storage fees and gets deleted after sometime.
+Please note that the destruction of the index contracts is not directly handled by the NFT or collection contract, nor by the user.
+The index contracts are frozen when their balance becomes negative due to storage fees and are eventually deleted after a certain period of time.
 :::

 ## Step 1: Write burning Script

 <span  :class="LLdis"  >

-The code sample below uses the locklift tool and the previously written script and burns the nfts.
+The code sample below uses the locklift tool and the previously written script aon transferring NFTs to burn the nfts.

-Add the following lines of code to the [previously written script](./transferringNft.md#step-1-write-transfer-script) on minting the nft's section.
+Add the following lines of code to the [previously written script](./transferringNft.md#step-1-write-transfer-script) in the transferring NFTs section .

 ::: info
 Before we start to write our scripts we need to make sure that there is a file named `04-burn-nft.ts` in the `script` folder in the project root.